OC logo

 Caution for students

 For Olympic College students, individual instructors determine if there are appropriate uses for AI tools in an assignment.
-Unauthorized assistance is a violation of the Student Conduct Code, so make sure the use of generative AI is authorized.
-If you are permitted to use generative AI-tools, be prepared to acknowledge their use as indicated by your instructor.
+Unauthorized assistance is a violation of the Student Conduct Code.

 Some Academic Uses of Generative AI— Reading and Writing